UPDATE 2: May 1, 2026 — Market of Choice has completed the acquisition. The Hillsdale location is expected to transition on June 23.

-UPDATE: Wednesday, Jan.
-21, 2026, with new information from an interview with CEO Zach Wright.
+UPDATE 1: Jan.
+21, 2026 — Updated with new information from an interview with CEO Zach Wright.

 The last remaining Basics Market location, situated in downtown Hillsdale, will soon become a Market of Choice.
 The Eugene-based grocery chain announced its intent to purchase the store on Friday, Jan.
 16, 2026.
 (Bryan M. Vance/Stumptown Savings)

-While the acquisition secures the future of the popular neighborhood grocery spot, for Market of Choice President and CEO Zach Wright, the deal is personal.
+While the acquisition secures the future of the popular neighborhood grocery spot, for Market of Choice President Zach Wright, the deal is personal.

-According to Wright, , the move into a smaller footprint store was a vision he shared with his father and Market of Choice founder, Rick Wright, who passed away in June.
-The two had been scouting locations for a "smaller concept" store prior to Rick’s death, including looking at the former Food Front location in Northwest Portland.
+The move into a smaller footprint store was a vision Wright shared with his father and Market of Choice founder, Rick Wright, who passed away in June 2025.
+The two had been scouting locations for a "smaller concept" store prior to Rick's death, including looking at the former Food Front location in Northwest Portland.

 When Basics Market founder Chuck Eggert approached Wright a few months ago looking to sell his last remaining store to a local operator with shared values, the timing finally aligned.